 Debunking the Myth: “Pre-Heating” Food Jars with Boiling Water Doesn’t Help!

 I’ve been told by dozens of readers that “heating up” Thermos jars with boiling water prior to adding the soup/food would keep it warmer longer.
 This theory does sound plausible so I started doing it myself hoping it would help!
-But, being the skeptic my husband is, from day one he said he did not think the boiling water would make a difference.
+But, being the skeptic my husband is, from day one he said he did not think the boiling water would make much of a difference for our application.
 He also didn’t like having to go through this extra step in the morning when he helped me get the girls off to school.

 So once again my husband’s engineering background kicked in and he conducted another scientific test to determine if pre-heating the Thermoses made a difference or not: